 I’ve decided to continue wearing what I want and tracking what I wear during August.
 It will be interesting to see if the August numbers bear similarity to my July counts.
 In addition to carrying on with my sort of “Project 333 in reverse,” I’ll also be making decisions on all of my remaining “wardrobe benchwarmers” as I promised at the end of my July update.
 To help me decide, I’ll likely try to incorporate the items in question into some of my August outfits.
 But no matter what, I commit to either embracing or letting go of all of my benchwarmers by the end of this month.
 It will feel good to remove that albatross from around my neck!

 At this point, I’m considering doing another term of Project 333 beginning in September.
-After reading about Linda’s progress from doing the challenge for three seasons, I believe continuing on that path will help me reach my wardrobe goals.
+I believe continuing on that path will help me reach my wardrobe goals.
 I believe that we best grow by doing things that are difficult or scare us.
 It still scares me a bit to dress with less, which tells me I should probably keep doing it.
 I haven’t decided yet, but I’ll definitely keep you posted!
 I also welcome your thoughts and suggestions.

 What Others are Saying About Project 333